Safe Cat Food.

 A primary cause of poor pet health and the much shorter life span of North American cats is poor nutrition!

 The average cat or dog in North America rarely reaches even half of its potential life span.
-The average life span of a cat in the USA is only 12 years (some studies say 14).
 Yet some cat breeders who are serious about feeding their cats nutritious food raise cats that live 20 years or longer.
 How long will YOUR cat live?